Top 20 Blue Foods For Your Pantry & Fridge (+ 5 Surprising Health Benefits)

 What Makes Them Blue?

 Blue foods get their enchanting shades from a plant pigment called anthocyanin.
-These pigments range from red like you see in cherries, cranberries and pomegranates to the deep blues and purples seen in berries, purple grapes, red cabbage and blue corn.
+These pigments range from red and dark pink like you see in cherries, cranberries and pomegranates to the deep blues and purples seen in berries, purple grapes, red cabbage and blue corn.

 These pretty colors are even found in flower petals like roses, violets and delphiniums.
 Their colors are often extracted and used as natural food coloring (a far better alternative to carcinogenic dyes).
 Plus these extracts have numerous health benefits to boot!